Vaccination is the best way to protect you and your children from the flu.

 The flu virus is always changing so the flu vaccine changes too.
 To protect yourself, you should get vaccinated every year.

-- chronic neurological conditions that may impact on respiratory function including multiple sclerosis, spinal cord injuries, seizure disorders and other neuromuscular disorders
+- chronic neurological conditions that impact on respiratory function, including hereditary and degenerative central nervous system diseases and seizure disorders

 - immunocompromising conditions , including immunocompromised due to disease or treatment

 - renal disease